GoogleChrome/web.dev/src/site/content/en/blog/progressively-enhance-your-pwa/index.md

 For this article, I work with a simple PWA, called [Fugu Greetings](https://tomayac.github.io/fugu-greetings/public/).
-The name of this app is a hat tip to Project Fugu 🐡, where we work on giving the web all the powers of native applications.
+The name of this app is a hat tip to Project Fugu 🐡, where we collaborate on giving the web all the powers of native applications.
 You can read more about the project on its
 [landing page](https://web.dev/fugu-status).